casualuser/compound-angular/README.md

 1. First run #> curl -L get.tachy0n.com | bash

-2. Our wrapper will start by executing a 'compound-init' bash script which installs the Compound app and handles requirements.
+2. Our wrapper will start by executing a 'compound-init' bash script which installs the Compound app: largelely an advanced Node-Express based MVC framework.
+(Middle and server tier)

-3. Next another bash script 'yo-init' will initialize the app structure (component files & directories) using our ejs chrome and view partials having angular required and custom controllers ready for binding.
+3. Next another bash script 'yo-init' will initialize the Angular app structure (component files & directories) using our ejs chrome and view partials having angular required and custom controllers ready for binding.
+(Client-side tier (Bower, Angular, PhantomJS)

 ## Testing